 Skip to main content

-What is an Offshore Jurisdiction & Tax Haven?
+What is an Offshore Jurisdiction?

 An offshore jurisdiction is a low or no-tax country with corporate laws that maximize financial privacy and minimize corporate regulatory interference for both individuals and corporations.